…obviously streaming and storage costs affect the budget greatly

 You know it’s a matter of time before capacity or failover needs will force you to come up with a multiple origin setup.
 And none of the top vendors offer a straightforward solution for it.
 No surprise, they’d rather lure you into using their cloud 🙂

-Answering “what stream is where” is just a hash table away, yet in a global and scalable context resolving it blazingly fast, over and over, is far from trivial.
+Answering “what stream is where” is just a hash table away, yet in a global and scalable context resolving it extremely fast, over and over, is far from trivial.

 Most solutions I’ve seen either use specialized edges (like this) or employ distinct CDN branches (i.e. distributions) for every origin.
 While the former is either expensive or comes with extra development (read extra bugs), latter is unfeasible or impossible for a fluctuating number of origins, like if you’d want to autoscale these.